Shunya Shiraishi

 Shunya Shiraishi (白石 隼也, Shiraishi Shun'ya) is a Japanese actor, best known for his role as Haruto Soma, the main character of the Kamen Rider Wizard tokusatsu series.
 He finished second at Junon Super Boy Contest 2007.
 He is also known for his role as Hisashi Uehara in the Netflix series Good Morning Call.

+He is widely recognized within his fandom as being exceptionally attractive, a characterization that gained prominence following the virality of a fan post.
+In the post, the fan expressed admiration, stating, “I don’t know how he isn’t more famous, nor did I know humans were capable of being this pretty.
+He is perfect, fine as hell even.”
+This statement has since been frequently quoted by fans.